- Date : 11/07/2018

 - Read in : हिंदी

 Over the years, the Indian government has introduced several schemes that have not only helped Indian citizens improve their financial situations, but have also contributed to the country’s economy.
-Listed below are 7 initiatives set up by the government, post-independence.
+Listed below are seven initiatives and benefits of government schemes set up post-independence.

 1. Pradhan Mantri Jan Dhan Yojna (PMJDY)

-PMJDY is a National Mission for Financial Inclusion, particularly to provide access to financial services such as savings and deposit accounts, remittance, credit, insurance, pension, etc. at affordable rates.
+PMJDY is a government scheme for poor and needy with a National Mission for Financial Inclusion, particularly to provide access to financial services such as savings and deposit accounts, remittance, credit, insurance, pension, etc. at affordable rates.
 The scheme was announced on the eve of Independence Day, in 2014 by Prime Minister Narendra Modi.

 What has changed?